The Strategy

 - Answer The Public – great for finding keyword opportunities that are question based and related to a seed query

-- People Also Ask – great for finding question based long-tail keywords
+- People Also Ask – great for finding question-based long-tail keywords

 - Related Searches – great for finding relevant keywords to your topic that users may also find useful